Berlin hires Swiss FINMA chief to head up Germany's finance watchdog

-BERLIN (Reuters) - Mark Branson, the head of Switzerland’s financial markets regulator, is to become president of Germany’s finance watchdog BaFin, Germany’s finance ministry said on Monday, as part of a shake-up at the regulator after the Wirecard accounting scandal.
+BERLIN (Reuters) - Mark Branson, the head of Switzerland’s financial markets regulator, is to become president of Germany’s finance watchdog BaFin, Germany’s finance ministry said on Monday, as part of a shake-up at the regulator after the Wirecard fraud.

 Current BaFin president Felix Hufeld is leaving at the end of the month after coming under pressure for failing to spot wrongdoing ahead of the collapse of the payments company.

-German Finance Minister Olaf Scholz, whose ministry oversees BaFin, has responded to the Wirecard collapse by giving regulators more powers to spot and investigate misconduct.
+Branson, a banker-turned-regulator, will help give BaFin “more bite”, said German Finance Minister Olaf Scholz, whose ministry oversees the watchdog.

-Scholz said on Monday that reform of BaFin would continue with Branson in charge to give the regulator “more bite”.

-“Trust in Germany’s financial centre is important and BaFin is a key factor in that trust,” he said.
+“Trust in Germany’s financial centre is important and BaFin is a key factor in that trust,” Scholz said.

+Fraser Perring, an investor who highlighted wrongdoing at Wirecard only to be investigated himself by BaFin, said reform of the regulator needed to go beyond changing its president.

+“It’s cultural protectionism and deep rooted,” he said, calling into question Germany’s willingness to tackle this.

 Calls for Hufeld’s resignation came to a head after BaFin in January reported one of its own employees to state prosecutors on suspicion of insider trading linked to Wirecard, shortly before the company folded.